 Through the years, the cooperative has been concerned with improving the quality of life for the people in the communities it serves.
-The cooperative is actively involved in many programs to do this, including; promoting the area’s resources for economical development, assist in recruiting businesses to the area, providing technical assistance to residential and businesses for improving energy efficiency, participating in a wide range of youth educational programs, providing a home surge protection program and providing a bill round-up program to help raise money to benefit charities and assist those in need in the area.
+The cooperative is actively involved in many programs to do this, including; promoting the area’s resources for economic development, assist in recruiting businesses to the area, providing technical assistance to residential and businesses for improving energy efficiency, participating in a wide range of youth educational programs, and providing a bill round-up program to help raise money to benefit charities and assist those in need in the area.

 An annual educational and membership meeting is held in September each year.
 This annual meeting provides members information about the condition of the cooperative.
-The cooperative currently serves approximately 33,531 members.
-Total Assets are approximately valued at $87,153,978.
-The cooperative owns and operates over 2,264 miles of distribution line and over 24 miles of transmission 69 kV lines.
+The cooperative currently serves approximately 35,600 members.
+Total Assets are approximately valued at over $121 million.
+The cooperative owns and operates over 2,300 miles of distribution line and over 24 miles of transmission 69 kV lines.
 The service area population is roughly 45,000 and covers a 700 square mile service area.
-The cooperative employs 81 full-time employees located at three offices, the headquarters in Mountain City, TN, a district office in Newland, NC and a small branch office in Roan Mountain, TN.
+The cooperative employs 85 full-time employees located at three offices, the headquarters in Mountain City, TN, a district office in Newland, NC and a small branch office in Roan Mountain, TN.